NesibeOzer-32/JavaProgramming/README.md

 # JavaProgramming:
-Inheritance Task:
+Inheritance Task: Example of Inheritance and Method Overriding

-SUB clas: car
+--- Car
-Child classes: Toyota,BMW,Tesla
+---Child classes: Toyota,BMW,Tesla

 Car is A relationship Toyota,BMW,Tesla
 Parkinglot Has a relationship Toyota,BMW,Tesla